Istanbul Travel Guide

 Beyond Istanbul

 Istanbul is the perfect doorway to a number of regions in Turkey, including Ankara and the Cappadocia region.
-Istanbul is easily accommodated on any travel itinerary of Turkey, not least of all because it is easy to get flights into the city from all over the world.
+Istanbul is easily accommodated on any travel itinerary of Turkey, not least of all because it's easy to get flights into the city from all over the world.
 Most parts of Turkey are easily accessible from the central hub of Istanbul with various forms of transport to each location, including bus, train and plane.

 Getting there